forattini-dev/s3db.js/README.md

 You might know AWS's S3 product for its high availability and its cheap pricing rules.
 I'll show you another clever and funny way to use S3.

-AWS allows you define `metadata` to every single file you upload into your bucket.
-This attribute must be defined within a `2kb` limit using in `UTF-8` encoding.
+AWS allows you define `Metadata` to every single file you upload into your bucket.
+This attribute must be defined within a **2kb** limit using in `UTF-8` encoding.
 As this encoding [may vary the bytes width for each symbol](https://en.wikipedia.org/wiki/UTF-8) you may use [500 to 2000] chars of metadata storage.
 Follow the docs at [AWS S3 User Guide: Using metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingMetadata.html#object-metadata).

 There is another management subset of data called `tags` that is used globally as [key, value] params.
 You can assign 10 tags with the conditions of: the key must be at most 128 unicode chars lengthy and the value up to 256 chars.
 With those key-values we can use more `2.5kb` of data, unicode will allow you to use up to 2500 more chars.
 Follow the official docs at [AWS User Guide: Object Tagging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html).

 With all this set you may store objects that should be able to store up to `4.5kb` of free space **per object**.

-S3's pricing deep dive:

-- Data volume [1 GB x 0.023 USD]: it relates to the total volume of storage used and requests volume but, in this implementation, we just upload `0 bytes` files.
-- GET Requests [1,000 GET requests in a month x 0.0000004 USD per request = 0.0004 USD]: every read requests
-- PUT Requests [1,000 PUT requests for S3 Standard Storage x 0.000005 USD per request = 0.005 USD]: every write request
-- Data transfer [Internet: 1 GB x 0.09 USD per GB = 0.09 USD]:

-Check by yourself the pricing page details at https://aws.amazon.com/s3/pricing/ and https://calculator.aws/#/addService/S3.
+Check the <a href="#cost-simulation">cost simulation</a> section below for a deep cost dive!

 Lets give it a try! :)